homostellaris/clean-code-smells-and-heuristics/_general/g34-functions-should-descend-only-one-level-of-abstraction.md

 ---
 The statements within a function should all be written at the same level of abstraction, which should be one level below the operation described by the name of the function.
 This may be the hardest of these heuristics to interpret and follow.
-Though the idea is plain enohgh, humans are just far too good at seamlessly mixing levels of abstraction.
+Though the idea is plain enough, humans are just far too good at seamlessly mixing levels of abstraction.
 Consider, for example, the following code taken from FitNesse:

 ```java